ardynatz/easy-profile/README.md

 Simple profile makes it easy for you to have a personal website by explaining your personal data, your experience, your life.

+To modify profile details, you can edit `config.js` file on `/src/Data/config.js`.

 This project was made with
 + [Vite](https://github.com/vitejs/vite)
 + [React JS](https://github.com/facebook/react/)